 Employees of the businesses to be conducted by the Company after the separation and distribution (the "Company Business") are currently employed by the Company and such employees currently participate only in benefit plans and arrangements maintained by the Company (other than equity-based arrangements and certain executive compensation arrangements discussed below).
 Similarly, employees of the businesses to be conducted by YUM after the separation and distribution (the "YUM Business") are currently employed by YUM and such employees currently participate only in benefit plans and arrangements maintained by YUM.
 It is anticipated that employees will remain employed by the same business before and after the separation and distribution.
-Based on the foregoing, the EMA generally provides that the Company will retain all liabilities relating to the employees and former employees of the Company Business and YUM will retain all liabilities relating to the employees of the YUM Business (other than equity-based arrangements and certain executive compensation arrangements discussed below).
+Based on the foregoing, the EMA generally provides that the Company will retain all liabilities relating to the employees and former employees of the YUM Business (other than equity-based arrangements and certain executive compensation arrangements discussed below).
 These liabilities include all liabilities relating to, arising out of or resulting from employment (or termination of employment) and all liabilities and obligations under and with respect to the employee benefit plans and arrangements that are maintained by the Company or YUM, as applicable, respectively.
-YUM, however, will retain limited liabilities accrued by

-Company employees under YUM benefit plans through the date of the separation and distribution, such as liabilities under qualified retirement plans and nonqualified deferred compensation plans prior to the separation and distribution.
+YUM, however, will retain limited liabilities accrued by Company employees under YUM benefit plans through the date of the separation and distribution, such as liabilities under qualified retirement plans and nonqualified deferred compensation plans prior to the separation and distribution.